 This information is for borrowers attending degree-granting institutions only.
+Applications are subject to a requested minimum loan amount of $1,000.

 Credit criteria and eligibility requirements apply.